pypeit/PypeIt/doc/outputs.rst

 Outputs
 =======

-``PypeIt``, despite a pipeline for data *reduction*, is capable of generating an inordinate amount of data products.
+PypeIt, despite a pipeline for data *reduction*, is capable of generating an inordinate amount of data products.
 These pages document the various data products and the means to control the output.
-A full description of the naming system is described :doc:`here </naming>`.

 Contents
 ========